Manoug Exerjian: Career as designer

 Exergian designed a group of three apartment houses on Queens Boulevard between 66th Avenue and 67th Drive, in Forest Hills, New York.
 Designed in the six story garden style, in 1937, the three apartment units covered a block measuring 600 feet.
 212 apartments and 14 stores were planned for the area.

 As president of Houses For Modern Living, Inc., Exerjian built and sold 24 lots, three blocks from the Eighth Avenue subway, in November 1940.
 The development was on the south side of Austin Street, east of Yellowstone Boulevard, in Forest Hills.
-Earlier he built and sold several private homes in the area.
+Prior to this, he built and sold several private homes in the area.

 Death

+Exerjian died in November 1974, at the age of 86, at North Shore University Hospital in Manhasset, New York.

+Personal life

+Exerjian was married to his wife, Arax.
+They had two daughters and five grandchildren.

-Exerjian died in November 1974 at the age of 86 at Manhasset Hospital.
-At the time, he resided at 18 Bonnie Heights Road, in the Manhasset section of Flower Hill.
+At the time of his death, he resided at 18 Bonnie Heights Road – a home he designed – located within the nearby village of Flower Hill.